rexxwei/verticalSearch/README.md

 https://rexxwei.github.io/portfolio/

-Prerequisites
+Rrerequisites
 ----
-To use this interface, there are some setps need to be done beforehand.<br>
+To use this interface, there are some setps need to be done beforehand. <br>
-This repository doesn't include code for those purpose.
+This repository doesn't include code for those purposes.

   - Data Collection (eg. collecting 40,000 webpages)
   - Database (Elasticsearch is better for this project)